ShahzainAhmed/Node-Express-NotesApp/README.md

 content = This is a POST API Note
 ```

-After hitting this data in Postman, you will see the results like
+After sending this data through Postman, you'll see the results like this:

 ```
 {